kap8416/Evalencial/README.md

 <img src="imgs/hhem_2.png" class="img-responsive" alt="">

 The hotel has multiple rooms however there are no single rooms available.
-The suggested room is a 2 bed-1 bath for one, two or more people (up to 4).
+The suggested Double room is a 1 bed-King size and  Quadruple room is a 2 bed-Queen size, with possibility of extra person, bath for one, two or more people (up to 4).
 If you're traveling alone and interested in the possibility of sharing a room with another attendee, please inform us at the registration form.

 # Scientific Program & Workshops